x13a/go-proxy/README.md

 TCP and UDP proxy.

-This package I wrote for [init-proxyd](https://github.com/x13a/init-proxyd).
+This package I use in [init-proxyd](https://github.com/x13a/init-proxyd).

 ## Install